aterui/mcbrnet/README.md

 Alternatively, users may provide `distance_matrix` (the object must be `matrix`), which describes the distance between habitat patches.
 The argument `distance_matrix` overrides `xy_coord`.

+`weighted_distance_matrix` is the supplemental argument to account for asymmetry in dispersal.
+For example, users may set an asymmetric distance matrix (distance between patches differs by direction, e.g., upstream to downstream v.s. downstream to upstream).
+This argument is enabled only if both weighted (`weighted_distance_matrix`) and unweighted distance matrix (`distance_matrix`) are given.
+If both arguments are given, `weighted_distance_matrix` will be used to calculate dispersal matrix while `distance_matrix` being used to calculate the spatial autocorrelation in temporal environmental variation (see **Dispersal** and **Local community dynamics** in **Model description**).

 #### Others